Chicago Philharmonic Presents Aria Masterpieces with Ryan Speedo Green

-14oct7:30 pm10:00 pmEvent Type Symphonic ConcertChicago Philharmonic presents Ryan Speedo GreenHarris Theater, 205 E Randolph Street Chicago, IL 60601 Event Organized ByChicago Philharmonic7:30 pm - 10:00 pm
+14oct7:30 pm10:00 pmEvent Type Symphonic ConcertChicago Philharmonic Presents Aria Masterpieces with Ryan Speedo GreenHarris Theater, 205 E Randolph Street Chicago, IL 60601 Event Organized ByChicago Philharmonic7:30 pm - 10:00 pm

-Chicago Philharmonic Scott Speck Conductor Ryan Speedo Green Bass-baritone Tickets are now on sale and ready for purchase here.
-Chicago Philharmonic and Artistic Director & Principal Conductor Scott Speck are thrilled to welcome two-time
+Chicago Philharmonic Scott Speck Conductor Ryan Speedo Green Bass-baritone Secure your tickets now.
+Chicago Philharmonic and Artistic Director & Principal Conductor Scott Speck are thrilled to

 Scott Speck Conductor